Zimmerman HS wrestler battles cancer

 Joe’s previous battles on the mat will provide strength as he faces his toughest opponent.

 "He's always fighting, never once have I seen him give up.
-He's a fighter and that's what I told him," said Gargas.
+He's a fighter and that's what I told him," said Gardas.

 "Joe's a wrestler.
 It's the physical and mental toughness.
 I think that's going to keep Joe strong and get him through this," said Mark Hayes, Zimmerman High School assistant wrestling coach.